Deepak Nitrite Ltd – Facing headwinds!

 The Company is a high-growth import substitution story that is undertaking significant investments over the next few years to increase capacity.
 As the capacity comes onstream, expect the revenue growth to be strong.

 The investment in research and development (R&D), capex, and development of new platforms are going to impact the margins of the Company in the medium term.
-Also, given that the Company currently trades at a P/E of 26x vs 5 year P/E of 21x, there seems to be little P/E expansion possibility left in the stock.
+Also, given that the Company currently trades at a P/E of 29x vs a 5-year P/E of 21x.

 4. What are the risks to the investment analysis?